chenmug/PathPlanningProject/README.md

 - **Dijkstra**: Weighted shortest path for grids with variable costs
 - **A***: Weighted shortest path with heuristic (Chebyshev) and path reconstruction
 - All algorithms are implemented **from scratch** using standard C++ STL containers
-- Supports blocked cells, weighted cells, and diagonal movement
+- Supports blocked cells, weighted cells, and **diagonal movement with √2 cost**

 ---